 Awards and Recognition: Lone Star has a rating of 89% on Rotten Tomatoes with an average score of 7.4/10 on IMDb.
 It was nominated for two Academy Awards, for Best Picture and Best Supporting Actor (Chris Cooper).

-Why We Love It: This is a gripping crime drama that will keep you guessing until the very end.
+Why We Love It: Lone Star will keep viewers guessing until the very end.
 Matthew's character is not only complex but also incredibly fascinating to watch, and we love how this movie challenges us to question what's right.
 The acting is superb, particularly McConaughey's nuanced and genuinely unforgettable performance.

 Bernie is a comedy-drama based on the real-life of Bernie Tiede (played by Jack Black), who was convicted for murdering an elderly wealthy widow, Marjorie Nugent.
 The story follows Bernie as he tries to adjust to his new surroundings in prison and deal with some unsavory characters.